kimanirobbi/wk-8-assignment/README.md

 Support
 For questions or issues related to this database schema, please consult the MySQL documentation or seek assistance from a database administrator.

-License
-This database schema is provided as-is for educational and commercial use.